protivaghosh/Emergency-Hotline-Website/readme.md

 ## Q3: What is Event Bubbling and How Does it Work?

-## 📌 Definition
+### Definition
-Event Bubbling is a concept in the DOM (Document Object Model) where an event starts from the **target element** (the element that was actually clicked or interacted with) and then **bubbles up** through its ancestors (parent, grandparent, all the way up to `document`).
+Event Bubbling is a concept in the DOM (Document Object Model) where an event **starts at the target element** (the element that was actually clicked or interacted with) and then **bubbles up** through its parent elements all the way to the `document`.

-In other words, when you click on a child element, the event is first handled by that child, then its parent, then the parent of the parent, and so on.
+In simple words: when you click on a child element, the event first triggers on the child, then moves to the parent, then the grandparent, and so on.

 ---

-## 📌 How It Works
+### How It Works
 1. Suppose you have a `div` inside another `div`.
-2. When you click the inner `div`, the event fires on that element **first**.
+2. When you click the inner `div`, the event fires on that element **first** (target element).
-3. After that, the same event moves upward (bubbles) to the parent element.
+3. Then the event **bubbles up** to the parent element.
-4. Then it continues to bubble up until it reaches the `document`.
+4. It continues to bubble up until it reaches the `document`.
 ## Q4: What is Event Delegation in JavaScript?
 Why is it Useful?

 ## 📌 Definition